Duke ECE Graduate Student Workshop

-The top talks and posters of the day will earn prizes in the form of travel awards:
+The best talks and posters of the day will earn prizes in the form of travel awards:

-Note: All Participants (students as well as faculty) will vote for top posters and talks, so consider how you can impress your full audience!
+Note: All participants (students as well as faculty) will vote for the top presenters of the workshop, so consider how you can impress your full audience!

 Distinguished Seminar Speaker

 Dr. Lou Scheffer, Janelia Research Campus - Howard Hughes Medical Institute

 Lou Scheffer was trained as an EE at Caltech and Stanford.
 He spent the next 30 years designing integrated circuits, and the software tools used to design them, at Hewlett Packard and Cadence.
 In 2008, he switched fields, moving to studying the brain at the Howard Hughes Medical Institute.
 There his research interests include methods to derive the detailed structure of the brain, and using this information to try to figure out how it works.
 His outside interests include SETI (the search for extraterrestrial life) and science education.
 He is the author of the usual collection of papers, books, and patents.

 Distinguished Seminar Talk: "Brain Research and the Internet of Things"